 From left to right: Dave, Deb, Alison and Ransom Conant of Conant’s Riverside Farm in Richmond, Vermont and members of Cabot Creamery Co-operative.

-Co-operatives are an important part of the agricultural landscape… you can feel good about supporting the dairy farming families of New England whenever you see the “Member-Owned and Operated” stamp on any product you purchase!
+Co-operatives are an important part of the agricultural landscape.
+You can feel good about supporting the dairy farming families of New England whenever you see the “Member-Owned and Operated” stamp on any product you purchase.
 Dairy co-ops sell milk to many different customers or brands.
-Here are some of the dairy co-operatives in New England and just a few examples of the brands their member’s milk is sold under:
+Here are some of the dairy co-operatives in New England and just a few examples of the milk or dairy brands their member’s milk is sold under: